MathiasRenoult/Project-CSHARP-Chess/README.md

-# Project-C-Chess
+# Project-CSHARP-Chess
 This is a chess game in the cadre of module project C# from CPNV